MuhammadManan/Namaste-React/README.md

       # Basic concept
       - React has two phases:
+        # Mounting Phase
          - Render Phase() : constructor is called and batch the Render of the children
          - commit Phase() : Once the Render phase is completed, It means that find out the diff of virtual DOMs, Now the Dom UPdated in a Single Bactch, then componentDidMount() is called after updating the Dom.

+        # Updating phase
+        - once the API is called and the setState variable
+        - after the batch render()
+        - componentDidUpdate is called

+        # Unmounting Phase
+        - when we leave the component( changing the page) and go to another component
+        - then componentWillUnmount is called
+        - clean Up the mess Hahhaahhahah!

       # parent have two children
       - Parent Constructor